Paperweightt/.dotfiles/README.md

 ```
 - Neo
-  - Launches neovide with powershell so it has powershell variables
+  - Launches neovide with .$profile for powershell environment variables
+  - Launches from C: drive
 ```